>

 • Maintain visibility of the product inside the bundle

-• Reduce the amount of packaging material used
+• Reduce packaging material usage

 • Simplify the packaging process